We're compiling the best Holiday 2016 music gear deals. See them here.

-For me it has the better sound of the whole family (HOG, HOG2, POG, POG2, Nano POG) though is still digital and therefore it doesn't sound (not even nearly) as organic as MI Audio's Pollyanna Octave, but fits my needs more precisely as it just handles the original voice while synths the additional lower and upper octaves and nothing else clearly.
+I think that it sounds nicer than its family (HOG, HOG2, POG, POG2, Nano POG) though is still digital and therefore it doesn't sound (not even nearly) as organic as MI Audio's Pollyanna Octave but fits my needs more precisely as it just handles the original voice while synths the additional lower and upper octaves clearly.

 right now Im not sure weather to get this or the digitech whammy but so far all of the EHX pedals i've tried have been awesome and the digitech ones have been good but not that great but from what ive heard the whammy is freaking awesome but i dont really need the whammy function i just need a good pitch shifter